GitsAndGlamour/Salon/README.md

 mvn package
 ```

 Push the app.
-Its manifest assumes you called your ClearDB instance 'mysql'.
+Its manifest assumes you called your ClearDB instance 'salon'.

 ```bash
 cf push -n mysubdomain